michaellaszlo/cursor-maintenance/README.md

 newPosition = maintainer('  2400.015 ', 2, '2,400.02');
 ```

-The cursor maintainer is stateless.
-You can use it repeatedly without
+The cursor maintainer is stateless, meaning that you can use it repeatedly
-making a new one each time.
+without making a new one each time.

-Instantiate a cursor-maintaining formatter based on your plain formatter:
+To instantiate a cursor-maintaining formatter based on your plain
+formatter:

 ```
 cmFormatter = CursorMaintainer.retrospective.augmentFormat(formatter);